IBM/integrity-enforcer/README_QUICK_START.md

 - permitIfCreator: allow when username is same as when the resource was created (default false)
 - ignoreRequest: skip processing request in this condition (default false)
 - enforce: block if not allowed. (default true)
-- allowTainted: allow request in this condition (default false)
+- allowUnverified: allow request in this condition (default false)

 ---